-- It can be a more flexible way to access your pension funds than a traditional annuity.
+- It’s a flexible way to access your pension savings

 What happens when I die?

-Your nominated beneficiaries can still benefit from your pension fund once you die.
+Your nominated beneficiaries can still benefit from any unused funds when you die.
 They can normally choose from the following options:

-- Continue the drawdown plan in their own name
+- Continue the flexi-access drawdown plan in their own name

 - Receive the full remaining value of your pension fund as a lump sum